mmmarinho/ROS2_Tutorial/docs/source/python_node_explained.rst

 Making a subclass of :code:`Node`
 ---------------------------------

-The current version of ROS2 behaves better when your custom node is a subclass of :code:`rclpy.node.Node`.
+The current version of ROS2 behaves better when your custom Node is a subclass of :code:`rclpy.node.Node`.
 That is achieved with

 .. literalinclude:: ../../ros2_tutorial_workspace/src/python_package_with_a_node/python_package_with_a_node/print_forever_node.py
    :language: python